erwan-reinders/HAI930I_MAS/README.md

 ## Technical details
 <p align="justify">
 This project is done via <b>WebGl</b> in <b>JS</b>.
-For the argumentation part, we based ourselves on an article of [Alison R Panisson, Felipe Meneguzzi, Renata Vieira, and Rafael H Bordini] [doc](extern_doc/iat-protocols-2015.pdf).
+For the argumentation part, we based ourselves on an article of
+  <a href="./extern_doc/iat-protocols-2015.pdf">Alison R Panisson, Felipe Meneguzzi, Renata Vieira, and Rafael H Bordini<\a>.
 </p>

 ## Key Words